 If you are a local you can also buy an ArcelorMittal Orbit annual membership on their official website for unlimited entry to the viewing deck (£19.50 adult, £9.50 children).
 These ArcelorMittal Orbit prices are correct as at February 2023.

 What is better than exploring Stratford and the Olympic Park on foot?
 The answer is by swan – or a swan pedalo to be more accurate.

 Although not as graceful and requiring more pedal power than the real thing, the swans hold around 4 adults and you can glide around the waters in the Olympic Park for a 30 minute ride.
-Swan pedalos are available to hire on weekends and school holidays in the warmer months between April and October and cost £9 per person.Click here to find out more about Stratford’s swan pedalos >
+Swan pedalos are available to hire on weekends and school holidays in the warmer months between April and October and cost £9 Adult and £5 per Child of 2023 (under 3 not allowed on swans).Click here to find out more about Stratford’s swan pedalos >

-There are also boat tours that last 3 hours that sail up and down the River Lea and Stort and take in iconic sights from the London 2012 Olympic games.
-The boat tours run on selected weekends and cost £19 per person (£8 for children).
+There are also Stratford boat tours that last 3 hours that sail up and down the River Lea and Stort and take in iconic sights from the London 2012 Olympic games.
+As at 2023, Stratford boat tours run on selected weekends and cost £19 per person (£8 for children).
 Click here to find out more and to book.